meslubi2021/tinker_csharp/README.md

 that explains its license.

 ----
-curl, or the [curl Community Association](http://curl-community.org/), is a profit organization whose mission is to support the collaborative development of curl features and promote its widespread use.
+ or the [curl Community Association](http://curl-community.org/), is a profit organization whose mission is to support the collaborative development of curl features and promote its widespread use.